Gardendale is a suburb of north Birmingham, Alabama.

 Whether you wish to hike forest trails, enjoy a waterside picnic, or hook your catch of the day, you can do it all here.

 If you plan to fish you have to obtain an Alabama Fishing License, but once that’s done, you’ll discover the lake is stocked full of catfish, bass, brim and crappie.

-Cosby Lake Park is particularly beautiful to visit during autumn months, as trees reflect on the water in shimmering coppers, bronze and gold colours.
+Cosby Lake Park is particularly beautiful to visit during autumn months, as trees reflect on the water in shimmering coppers, bronze and gold colors.